BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 ## Basic Control Structures

 In **sclang**, control sequences are functions.
-They expects one or multiple functions that are executed conditionally.
+They expect one or multiple functions that are executed conditionally.
 We already saw the ``if``-Functions which expects one boolean expression (a predicate) and two functions.

 The ``while``-functions expects one predicate and another function that can be executed as long as the predicate is true.